DaveCaulfield/liquid-boards/testing.md

 ### Python validation
 - Flake8 was used during development to catch any python code errors or warnings.
-Issues flaaged such as line too long or whitespace have been fixed.
+Issues flagged such as line too long or whitespace have been fixed.
 - There are lines of code created by Django with warning messages that have not been altered.

 ### HTML Vaildation